adrsch/stride-pce/README.md

 - Add a sort mode based on render group id #.
 Needs work if I'm going to bring it to main at some point
 - Audio volume is split into buses.
 Audio emitter component handles sound controllers automatically.
 Built in pitch variance.
 - ~~FBX importer lets you select which animation stack is imported~~
+- No more popup asking if you want to copy to resources folder every time you import something

 *has actual conflicts with changes in the stride repo since I forked